amirdy/comment_analyzer/README.md

 |:--:|
 |Attention|

-Then, I used the output of attention for create the input of the decoder.
+Then, I used the output of attention for create part of the input for the decoder.
 |<img src="README_Files/Decoder.JPG"  width = "622"  > |
 |:--:|
 |Decoder Network|